microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group_removefavorite.md

 # group: removeFavorite
 Remove the group from the list of the current user's favorite groups.
-Supported for Office 365 groups only.
+Supported for Office 365 Groups only.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).